 A lender does not require any collateral on a signature personal loan, which is an unsecured personal loan.
 In many ways, that streamlines the process.
 But, just as with secured loans, if a borrower defaults on the payments of an unsecured loan, their credit score could be adversely affected, which in turn may make it more challenging to be approved for credit in the future.

 Common Reasons to Get a Personal Loan

-• Credit card debt consolidation: Interest rates on credit cards can be quite high, with APRs often between 15% and 20%, so many people take out lower-interest personal loans to combine credit card balances into one loan.
+• Credit card debt consolidation: Interest rates on credit cards can be quite high, with APRs often between 15% and 20%, so a lower-interest personal loan may be used to combine credit card balances into one loan.

 • Medical bills: Unexpected medical expenses can quickly add up, putting a real dent in someone’s budget.
 Paying for them with a personal loan can often make more sense than using a high-interest credit card for that purpose.

 • Weddings: From engagement rings to ceremonies and receptions, weddings can get expensive — and that doesn’t even include the honeymoon.
 Couples may decide to look into signature personal loans as a way to cover their expenses.

 • Moving expenses: From moving supplies to renting a truck or hiring movers, the dollars can rack up, with a personal loan being one way to pay for the expenses.

 If you need loan funds fast, you don’t have collateral to pledge, or don’t want to tie up assets as collateral, a signature loan might be the right choice for you.
 Here are some of the pros and cons of signature loans: